SnapCoin/SyndicateQT/doc/tor.md

   HiddenServicePort 22349 127.0.0.1:22349

-The directory can be different of course, but (both) port numbers should be equal to your SnapCoind's P2P listen port (22349 by default).
+The directory can be different of course, but (both) port numbers should be equal to your snapcoind's P2P listen port (22349 by default).

 -externalip=X   You can tell litecoin about its publicly reachable address using
                 this option, and this can be a .onion address.
 Given the above